Equivariant stable homotopy methods in the algebraic K-theory of infinite groups

 \SSecRef{Topological rigidity of aspherical manifolds}{BRC}

 We would like to emphasize one geometric application of the Loday assembly map.

 A prominent and long-standing conjecture of Armand Borel claims that any two homotopy equivalent closed aspherical manifolds (the manifolds with the contractible universal cover) are in fact homeomorphic.
-This became known as \textit{Borel's Topological Rigidity Conjecture}.
+This became known as the \textit{Topological Rigidity Conjecture} or \textit{Borel Conjecture}.
 Similar relative rigidity results are stated for manifolds with boundary and even with corners.
+The geometric precursor of this conjecture, which verifies the case of the Borel conjecture for hyperbolic manifolds, is Mostow's rigidity theorem.
+For the history of this circle of ideas, we refer the interested reader to excellent survey chapters \cite{fF:02,cS:02}.

-We include here a sketch of how the Loday maps can be used to prove this conjecture.
+We include here a sketch of how the assembly maps can be used to prove this conjecture.

+It is known that the Whitehead group $\textit{Wh} (\Gamma)$ contains obstructions to some crucial constructions used to classify manifolds $M$ with fundamental group $\Gamma$.
+We refer the reader to the following accessible literature.
+The book by Rourke and Sanderson \cite{cRbS:72} for the definition of the Whitehead group in the context of piecewise-linear topology, where the crucial $s$-cobordism theorem is proved in chapter 6 as Theorem 6.19, or to a contemporary tutorial Hambleton \cite{iH:02}.
+We mentioned the Whitehead group already in section \refSS{APPL} with relevant references to the literature and applications.